Gioker90/PowerBI/Headcount Dashboard/Readme.md

 # **HR Headcount Dashboard (Power BI)**

 ## **Overview**
-The scope of the project is to create a comprhenesive dahboard which give quick and complete overviem on Company's headcount, with informationabout geographical and organiztional distribution, gender, age and seniority seniority.
-The dashboard should be user-friendly and showing data which update weekly, in this case there is no need for 'real-time' data
+The scope of the project is to create a comprehensive dashboard which can give a quick and complete overview on Company's headcount, with information about geographical and organizational distribution, gender, age and seniority.
+The dashboard should be user-friendly and showing data which update weekly; in this case there is no need for 'real-time' data

 **Tools Used:**
 - Power BI Desktop: M for ETL, DAX, calculated columns, data modelling to manage tables' relationships, data visualizations, visual calculations